akanshSirohi/Github-Cards-API/README.md

 2. dark
 3. dark_2
 4. rgb
+5. lemonade
-5. pattern_1
+6. pattern_1
-6. pattern_2
+7. pattern_2
-7. pattern_3
+8. pattern_3
-8. random - Any random theme will we applied
+9. random - Any random theme will we applied
-9. custom - You can set your custom arguments
+10. custom - You can set your custom arguments

 ## Custom Theme Arguments